 Every builder will have rules regarding pool installations.
 Homeowners are advised to read their home purchase agreements.
 Until the subdivision is assumed by the municipality, the developer is responsible for all lot grading and drainage.
 The installation of a pool may result in changes to the grading or drainage.
 Should the developer and builder agree to a pool structure, authorization from the town is required.
 As part of the town's pool enclosure by-law, homeowners are required to apply for a permit to construct a pool and safely secure the property with appropriate fencing, gates and separation distances.
 If your subdivision has yet to be assumed by the town, a pool enclosure permit cannot be issued without the written consent of your developer.
 For more information please call 905-338-4407.
 A permit is required if access to town land is needed.
 For more information call 905-845-6601, ext.
 3076.
 To learn more visit the Home and Property Projects - Pool and Hot Tubs page.

-In subdivisions south of Dundas Street the town’s Forestry Section is responsible for the location and planting of street trees within your subdivision.
-In subdivisions north of Dundas Street the developer is responsible for the installation of street trees and the species and location are determined in consultation with town.
+In new subdivisions in Oakville the developer is responsible for the installation of street trees and the species and location are determined in consultation with town.
 Planting takes place in the spring and fall of each year after the sod is laid by the builder.
 The spacing and location of the trees varies and not every lot will receive a municipal street tree.
 The town is responsible for choosing the species of tree to ensure longevity.
 All streetscape designs are approved by Council.
 For more information, please call 905-6601, ext.
-3995.
+3869.

 Sodding of your lot will normally be carried out months after construction to allow for settling.
 It may also be delayed after occupancy of your home due to seasonal availability of sod.
 Contact your builder to find out when exterior work will be finished.
 Municipal consent to occupy the home will be granted as soon as safety and basic service requirements are met, however, this does not guarantee that the home will be completed to the homeowner's satisfaction.
 For example, the municipality will grant occupancy when one toilet and one sink are installed and operational, regardless of the number of washrooms included in the house plans.
 Purchasers are urged to review completion issues with their solicitors.